Finch-API/finch-docs/docs/Development-Guides/Data-Syncs.md

 `Finch-Last-Attempted-Update-Date` | The date/time that Finch last attempted to sync the data for this endpoint.
 `Finch-Last-Attempted-Update-Result` | The result of Finch’s last attempted update.
 Possible values:<br />`success`: The last attempt succeeded<br />`error`: The last attempt errored<br />`partial_error`: (batch requests only) The last attempt succeeded for some items in the batch and failed for others.

+**ADP Workforce Now connections will not return live data before a data sync has completed.
+Until the first data sync completes, Finch will return a 202 response for ADP WFN requests.
+Your application should be prepared to handle 202 responses.
+Once the first data sync has completed, Finch will begin returning the most recently synced data.*

 ### Batch requests
 For batch endpoints (`/employment`, `/individual`, `/pay-statement`) Finch syncs all of the data for the connection in one atomic operation.
 This ensures that all items in the batch response you receive are from the same data sync.